• Skip to main content

 Final check

-Double check that the base measurement of the basket corresponds with the base measurement in the basket pattern.
+Double-check that the basket’s base measurement corresponds with the basket pattern’s base measurement.

 More basket weaving techniques: